+At the same time, it seems quite challenging for you to make the time and space for these moments.
 You are very aware that society rewards action and its ensuing achievements, rather than inaction and passivity, which is kind of what mindfulness practice seems to you.

-ALIGNED WITH THIS, your choices in the questionnaire indicate that you do not see particular value in the concept of mindfulness, or perhaps it is just not a part of your life at this time.
-You realize that other cultures have different behavioral patterns from the one in which you live, but you are cognizant of the importance of adapting to the culture to which you belong.
+You may be aware that other cultures have different behavioral patterns from the one in which you live, but you are cognizant of the importance of adapting to the culture to which you belong.
 As the saying goes, "when in Rome do as the Romans do".